US STOCKS-Wall Street slips on rising U.S.-China tensions, recovery worries

 May 21 (Reuters) - Wall Street’s main indexes eased on Thursday from more than two-month highs hit in the previous session, as growing Sino-U.S. tensions and concerns about a rebound from a coronavirus-led economic slump hit sentiment.

-The three indexes have risen in four of the past five sessions, but have lost steam amid mixed headlines on progress in developing a coronavirus vaccine and a return of U.S.-China trade tensions to the forefront.
+President Donald Trump said the United States would react strongly if China imposes national security laws for Hong Kong in response to last year’s often violent pro-democracy protests.

-U.S. Secretary of State Mike Pompeo on Wednesday again criticized Beijing’s handling of the outbreak and a Chinese official said the country will not flinch from any escalation in tensions.
+Earlier U.S. Secretary of State Mike Pompeo had criticized Beijing’s handling of the virus outbreak, while a Chinese official said the country will not flinch from any escalation in tensions.

-The souring relations have made investors nervous about the Phase 1 trade deal signed between the world’s two largest economies earlier this year.
+The souring relations between the world’s two largest economies over the outbreak has made investors nervous about the Phase 1 trade deal signed earlier this year and stalled a strong rally in Wall Street’s main indexes this month.

+Meanwhile, Wall Street’s fear gauge rose 30 points for a brief time during the session.

 “We’re just capped in a trading range here, and we’ve probably reached that high level, and that’s why risk is off today,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.